freehelot/c_allocator/Readme.md

 #### Allocator implementation
 2 options for allocator are available:
-1. Linear search - becomes inneficient as the static pool grows.
+1. Linear search - becomes inneficient as the static pool grows but might be more efficient for implementations where low number of block numbers is required.
 Available on master branch.
-2. Linked list - possible memory overhead with padding in linked list structure, faster then linear search option.
+2. Linked list - possible memory overhead with padding in linked list structure, further investigation and adaptation would be required depending on target and how compiler pads the structure.
+Faster then linear search option if number of blocks is higher.
 Available on linked list feature branch.